vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

 stricter discipline.
 In particular, I want to try to get my first meal in early as well as delay or eschew work tasks that might end up requiring long time chunks.

+## 2025-07-27 overnight into 2025-07-28: late sleep and late waking up

+On Sunday 2025-07-27, I started getting ready to close for sleep at 10:29 PM.
+The process from there to closing for sleep normally takes 5 to 15 minutes depending on the number of loose threads to wrap up.
+But, as I started wrapping things up, I decided to also wrap up some TODO items for the day job for the coming week, so that I could start Monday fresh with a focus on other things.
+Unfortunately, one of the items ended up taking way more time than expected, and by the time I finally closed for sleep it was 12:05 AM.
+I went to sleep at 1:16 AM, about 1 hour 15 minutes later than the counterfactual.

+Even with this later time of going to sleep, I expected to wake up around 9:15 AM.
+But the long day seems to have taken a toll and I ended up sleeping in until 10:27 AM (I did have an alarm earlier, and could have gotten up sooner if I needed to but I had no morning meetings or other obligations so I thought it's better to sleep in and be more refreshed when I wake up).

+While the decisions that led to me sleeping late and waking up late were based on a deliberate trade-off, I miscalculated some aspects of the trade-off, and I should keep this in mind in the future.